Tunji17/masters-thesis/research/thesis_structure.md

   - 7.2.2 Research Applications
 - 7.3 Comparison with Existing Approaches
   - 7.3.1 Advantages of the Proposed Method
+  - 7.3.2 SciSpacy UMLS vs General Knowledge Bases
-  - 7.3.2 Trade-offs and Considerations
+  - 7.3.3 Trade-offs and Considerations
 - 7.4 Limitations of the Study
   - 7.4.1 Dataset Limitations
     - 7.4.1.1 Dataset Availability Constraints